showlab/VideoSwap/README.md

 ## 🛑 Disclaimer

 This repository is a re-implementation of VideoSwap conducted by the first author during his time at NUS.
-The goal of this repository is solely to reproduce the findings of the original paper for research purposes. **Due to legal considerations, please fill in [this form](https://forms.gle/TB9fatZEzXTUwoj88) to request access.**
+The goal of this repository is solely to reproduce the findings of the original paper. **Due to legal constraints, please fill out [this form](https://forms.gle/TB9fatZEzXTUwoj88) to inquire about the process of reproducing the original paper for research purposes.**

 ## 🚩 Updates